 10 Best Powersports Windscreen Trim

 Upgrading your touring bike with the best powersports windscreen trim is one of the simplest ways to add a custom finish to the cockpit.
 Whether you ride a Harley-Davidson Street Glide, Electra Glide, Road Glide, or Tri Glide, a precision-cut trim kit replaces dull factory edges with chrome, polished stainless, or black CNC-machined accents.
-The right molding not only frames the windshield but also complements batwing and shark-nose fairings across model years from the mid-1990s through 2024.
+The right molding frames the windshield, complements batwing and shark-nose fairings across model years from the mid-1990s through 2024, and holds up to the wind, vibration, and weather a touring bike sees every season.
 In this guide, we compare slotted track designs, split side moldings, and full windscreen kits to help you find the ideal match for your fairing style and riding conditions.

 We evaluated each powersports windscreen trim candidate by relevance to touring motorcycle fitments, the specificity of features listed in the title, average customer rating, review volume, recent purchase velocity, and overall value.
 Products with broader model-year coverage, CNC-cut construction, and strong owner feedback scored highest.
 We also considered material finish and ease of installation when breaking ties.